-As a volunteer, I cofounded a nonprofit that sought to foster the development of community gardens and cowrote a grant that funded an afterschool program for court-appointed youth who built a garden in their community.
-Food itself is an important aspect of my identity, and has informed my research as well, because my mom was a pastry chef, my dad kept a garden throughout his life, and I have worked in the restaurant business.
-My identity as a teacher and restaurant worker positioned me with another unique perspective in which to study hunger through my lens.
+Food itself is an important aspect of my identity, and has informed my positionality as well, because my mom was a pastry chef, my dad kept a garden throughout his life, and I have worked in the restaurant business.
+My identity as a teacher and server positioned me with another unique perspective in which to study hunger through my lens.
 I have drawn from these experiences, and this is what has informed my purpose in research, curriculum design, implementation, and evaluation.
-In my position as a researcher, I was able to contribute resources to a group in a time in which many needed and deserved to amplify their voice.
-The purpose of this study was to document the experience of teaching an ELA curriculum focused on hunger and amplify the voices of teachers across the country.
+In my position as a researcher, I was able to contribute resources to a group in a time in which I felt many needed an amplification of their voice as well as efforts.
+The purpose of this study was to document this experience of teaching an ELA curriculum focused on hunger and amplify the voices of teachers across the country.
+During my time as an undergraduate and graduate student, I was able to teach internationally in Grahamstown, South Africa and Lira, Uganda; on a reservation in Zuni, New Mexico; in urban environments in both Boston and Birmingham; as well as rural and suburban locations around Birmingham.
+From these experiences, I witnessed how storytelling is valued by all cultures including the Zuni, in New Mexico, the Xhosa, in South Africa, and the Lango, in Uganda.
+From all these culture, I also learned about what it takes to overcome food insecurity, for example, through the Zuni who developed waffle gardening to grow food in the desert.
+As an outreach for my position as a teacher, I have continued to engage with food security issues in all contexts in which I have taught.
+When I moved back to my hometown of Birmingham, I co-founded a nonprofit which sought to foster the development of community gardens and cowrote a grant which funded an after-school program for court-appointed youth who built a garden in their community.

-My positionality as well as teaching in many school contexts in which hunger persists has brought me to choose hunger and ELA as an area of research.
-Drawing from my lived experiences, such as preparing and sharing the Sunday meal at Eluxolweni Shelter in Grahamstown, South Africa, or cooking Zuni bread in the backyard of my students' families in Zuni, New Mexico, I chose to conduct the study with this framing of storytelling and narrative inquiry because I have witnessed how hunger influences all people and how food can unify people.
-Through this work I have learned from the stories of many young adults across the world, and it has also developed in me a desire to make the world more just, which is also the mission of my undergraduate university.
+My positionality led me to choose hunger and ELA as an area of research since I identified a clear gap in these disciplines.
+Drawing from my lived experiences, such as preparing and sharing the Sunday meal at Eluxolweni Shelter in Grahamstown, South Africa, or cooking Zuni bread in the backyards of my students and their families in Zuni, New Mexico, I chose to conduct the study with this framing of storytelling and narrative inquiry because I have witnessed how hunger influences all people and how food can unify people.
+Through this work I have learned from the stories of many young adults across the world, and it has also developed in me a desire to make the world more just.
 A watershed moment for me, and one I will never forget from my student-teaching internship, centered on this type of storytelling when a student wrote her narrative to give to me simply for the reason, "so that I will know her story."
-Lastly, I believe as well that, as Borlaug (1970) stated, "You can't build peace on empty stomachs"; likewise, kids cannot be expected to compete and perform their best when suffering from hunger.
+Furthermore, I will always be influenced by the experience of living and teaching on the Zuni Reservation in which I learned many stories only saved by oral tradition as well as a language nearly lost by colonization.
+Lastly, I believe as well that, as Norman Borlaug stated, "You can't build peace on empty stomachs," likewise, kids cannot be expected to compete and perform their best when suffering from hunger.
+All these influences on my positionality led me to value the method of storytelling and made me belibed this was the best approach to a narrative inquiry on the experience of teaching LTS, an ELA curriculum focused on hunger.